 Help and advice

-- Think about what you need to find out in order to respond to the task.
-You might need to ask some questions, compare and contrast theories, or look at the pros and cons of something.
-You might see that the task requires a thematic approach.
+A reading grid can help you explore and compare ideas as you research.
+Think about what you need to find out – do you need to ask questions, compare and contrast theories, or look at the pros and cons of something?

 Example reading grid

 This reading grid could help an undergraduate student answer questions about zines (hand-made magazines) and identify and develop themes for their dissertation.

 |Why are there still handmade zines?||Ezines/blogs - a good substitute?||Collecting ephemera: retro - cool - memory?|

 |Journal: Value and validity of Art zines||Many [artists] continue to produce affordable zines despite their work being published or shown in galleries.||Some zines appear in PDF format, but PDF art zines are a poor substitute.||Theory of retro nostalgia: ‘a fondness or preference for obsolete technology...’.
 Zines are hard to get – limited edition.|

 |Journal: Why zines matter||Writer finds their students start making own zines when taught about them.
 Zines need greater level of aesthetic decision-making than blogs.||Some critics predict expansion of emedia will see death of zines, books, paper media.||Zines deliberately reject many aspects of mainstream publishing.
 They take the form of ephemera, such as doodles.|

 |Book: Fanzines.
 Teal Tiggs, 2010||The zine form and how it is made shape the reader’s understanding of what is being communicated.||Recent technological advances have changed how fanzines are viewed||Fanzines or zines are still hidden, ‘flying beneath the radar of mainstream publishing’.
 They’re like collectables – hard to find, satisfying to acquire.|